brian-team/brian2/docs_sphinx/introduction/install.rst

 Windows
 ~~~~~~~
-On Windows, the necessary steps to get :ref:`runtime` (i.e. Cython/weave) to work
+On Windows, the necessary steps to get :ref:`runtime` (i.e. Cython) to work
 depend on the Python version you are using (also see the
 `notes in the Python wiki <https://wiki.python.org/moin/WindowsCompilers#Compilers_Installation_and_configuration>`_):